AriFordsham/GHCWiki/trac-tickets.md

 The option selected by default for the various drop-down fields can be set in [trac.ini](trac-ini), in the `[ticket]` section:

-- `default_component`: Name of the component selected by default
+- `default_component`: Name of the component selected by default.
-- `default_milestone`: Name of the default milestone
+- `default_milestone`: Name of the default milestone.
-- `default_priority`: Default priority value
+- `default_priority`: Default priority value.
-- `default_severity`: Default severity value
+- `default_severity`: Default severity value.
-- `default_type`: Default ticket type
+- `default_type`: Default ticket type.
-- `default_version`: Name of the default version
+- `default_version`: Name of the default version.
 - `default_owner`: Name of the default owner.
-If set to the text "\< default \>" (the default value), the component owner is used.
+If set to the text `< default >` (the default value), the component owner is used.

 If any of these options are omitted, the default value will either be the first in the list, or an empty value, depending on whether the field in question is required to be set.
-Some of these can be chosen through the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin in the "Ticket System" section (others in the [\[ticket\]](trac-ini#) section in `trac.ini`).
+Some of these can be chosen through the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin in the "Ticket System" section, others can be set in the [\[ticket\]](trac-ini#) section in `trac.ini`.

 ## Hiding Fields and Adding Custom Fields